-Two charged, including former Alabama police chief, in January sexual assault - NewsBreak
+Two charged, including former Alabama Police Chief, in January sexual assault - NewsBreak

 As a result, 49-year-old Craig Baird Arnold and 50-year-old Brain Keith Whatley were both charged and placed in the Tuscaloosa County Jail Tuesday.

-Arnold, who Kennedy said was at one point an uncertified reserve officer with West Blocton Police, is charged with first degree rape and is being held on $60,000 bond.
+Arnold, who Kennedy said was at one point an uncertified reserve officer with West Blocton Police, is charged with first-degree rape and is being held on a $60,000 bond.
 Kennedy added Arnold was previously charged with sex offenses out of Bibb County in March 2016.

 Comments / 0